matthew-08/Forum-Project/README.md

 ## Notable Features:

-- Users can create posts and leave comments on other posts.
+- Users can create posts and leave comments on other posts .
 - Abiity to choose from multiple topics and subtopics.
 - Utilizes GIPHY API to allow users to include GIFs in their posts.
 - Authentication using Firebase.